-We are pleased to announce that we will be re-opening for face-to-face appointments from Monday 13th July.
+We are pleased to announce that we we are now reopen for face-to-face appointments.

 We have taken extensive measures to ensure the safety of our patients, staff and students in the current environment.

 If you are interested in booking a face-to-face appointment, please take some time to read the information below so that you know what measures we have put in place and what to expect when we re-open.

 We will need to speak to you before we can make an appointment, to ensure that a face-to-face appointment is right for you.